dnanexus/dxfuse/README.md

 dxfuse /home/jonas/foo mammals
 ```

-Note that dxfuse will hide the content of the mount point (e.g. `/home/jonas/foo` directory in the example above)
+Note that dxfuse will hide any existing content of the mount point (e.g. `/home/jonas/foo` directory in the example above)
-untill dxfuse process is stopped.
+until the dxfuse process is stopped.

 The bootstrap process has some asynchrony, so it could take it a
 second two to start up.
 It spawns a separate process for the filesystem